sjkevinkim/Sequential_Bayesian_Trading_Simulator/README.md

 - Faster adaptation
 - More sensitive to noise

-This creates a **tunable balance between bias and variance**, allowing the model to adapt to different environments.
+This creates a tunable balance between bias and variance, allowing the model to adapt to different environments.

 ### Interpretation

 The hybrid model reflects a key principle in trading:
 - No single signal is reliable on its own
 - Combining signals can improve robustness

-The hybrid estimator acts as a **risk-aware compromise**, allowing the strategy to:
-- respond to new information
+The hybrid estimator acts as a risk-aware compromise, allowing the strategy to respond to new information but avoid overreacting to short-term noise.
-- while avoiding overreaction to short-term noise

 ---